eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 [Graydon Hoare][gh], the creator of Rust, posted an article: [The Rust I Wanted Had No Future][future] ([HN][hn], [Lobsters][lb]).
-It's an interesting discussion of programming language evolution, the competing pressure of expedience and technical perfection, and the social consequences of technical decisions.
+It's an interesting discussion of programming language evolution, the competing pressures of expedience and technical perfection, and the social consequences of technical decisions.
 He concludes that the language he would have built, given absolute creative control, would not have been as popular as Rust is today.